spryker/spryker-docs/_includes/pbc/all/install-features/202407.0/install-the-spryker-core-back-office-feature.md

 {% info_block warningBox "Verification" %}

-Ensure the following:
+Make sure the following applies:
-* You can open the Back Office login page or any page which requires authentication.
+* The Back Office login page and other pages that require authentication are accessible.
-* On the Back Office login page, the **Forgot password?** button redirects you to the password reset form.
+* On the Back Office login page, clicking the **Forgot password?** button opens the password reset form.
-* You receive a password reset email to the email address you submitted the password reset form with.
+* You receive a password reset email after submitting the password reset form.

 {% endinfo_block %}